Best & Cheap Cloud Hosting Providers in 2019

 Best Cloud Web Hosting Providers in 2018

-In this list, you’ll find our best of the best in terms of value & money for cloud hosting packages.
+In this list, you’ll find our best of the best in terms of value & money for cheap cloud hosting packages.
 We do recommend you read our thorough reviews and choose whichever one seems a good fit for your needs.

 1. Digital Ocean

-They are one of the biggest companies around offering this service and they are well known for their stellar infrastructure.
+Digital Ocean is one of the biggest companies around offering this service and they are well known for their stellar infrastructure.
 They are highly customizable and you get full access to your ‘droplet’ (which is their name for servers) from which you can even choose the OS you want running on your droplet.
 You can also add/remove resources to your server as you wish and their plan starts at only $5/month or $0.007/hr

 This basic plan includes 512 MB of RAM, 1 vCPU, 20 GB SSD and 1 TB of transfer data but it can be easily upgraded as you need.
 Adding storage, for example, will cost you an extra $0.10/GB per month.